 By joining this group and attending any event, you agree to be rational, humanistic, thoughtful, and respectful of others even in disagreements and attack thinking not people.
 We want to raise our arguments and not our voice, always with the goal of sharing ideas and inspiring new rational and humanistic disbelief thinking to a higher position.
 We welcome those who are questioning faith, or even believers who want to see the other side or join a group to challenge ideas.
 However, if you are a believer just remember this group is focused on unbelief we will respect you but not your beliefs but this will always be civil and not attacks.

-This group is going to cross post or communally be involved with other groups and organizations that relate to its values.
+This group may cross post or communally be involved with other groups and organizations that relate to its values.
 In general, one of the big focuses for this group is outreach.
-I want to do atheist outreach with colleges mostly based in Orange County but possibly in several other counties in Southern California.
+I want to do atheist outreach with colleges mostly.
 This will help with the cause and to increase the atheist presence: where it is strong to make it stronger but especially where it may have little or no presence like your college.
 I would like any help or ideas to assist my group HARP in its atheist crusade to take back our towns, colleges and even possibly high schools.

 I like to say I am a rationalist axiological atheist.
 It’s not that I do not value skepticism but as a tool to minimize errors.
 I see skepticism as a way to protect against or remove falsehoods but I think in the unbelief community it is over emphasized from a tool to a full way of being.
 I do not see it as a way of being for me.
 Skepticism is in no way a method to bring truth or new knowledge.
 To me a good use of rationality is to test concepts with skeptical thinking to see if one has errors. if so, use rationalism again to clarify them and find true belief which is knowledge.

 This statement is of my (Damien AtHope) choice to define as a rationalist atheist and in no way is this how others must think or define themselves to join or participate in this group.